MichaelCurrin/llm-commit-msg/docs/usage.md

 ## Run app

+First start the LLM server.

-Generate a commit message in the CLI and commit it.
+Run this command to generate a commit message in the CLI and commit it.

 ```sh
 $ lcm